magicaks/magicaks/setup.md

 2. Create an identity for the cluster

     MagicAKS creates a managed identity cluster.
-We create the identity for this cluster in the resource group with other long lasting resources, so the permissions remains even if we recreate the cluster.
+We create the identity for this cluster in the resource group with other long lasting resources, so the permissions remain even if we recreate the cluster.
 To create an identity follow the steps below:

     ```bash
     export RG_WHERE_NETWORK_EXISTS=magicaks-longlasting